keflavich/pyradex/README.rst

 constant temperature: every time you load a new temperature, RADEX must read in the molecular data file and interpolate across the collision rate values, which may be a substantial overhead.

+If you want to build a grid, *do not* make an astropy table each time!
+That appears to dominate the overhead at each iteration.

 .. image:: https://d2weczhvl823v0.cloudfront.net/keflavich/pyradex/trend.png
    :alt: Bitdeli badge